Kotlin/dataframe/docs/schemas.md

             "Alice", 15,
             "Bob", null)
 ```
-the following actions are performed:
+the following actions take place:
-1. Variable `df` is analyzed and actual schema of `DataFrame` instance is extracted
+1. Columns in `df` are analyzed to extract data schema
 2. `DataSchema` interface is generated:
 ```kotlin
 @DataSchema